-Let’s talk about messaging and how you can create messages and content that your reader will read, register, and remember!
+Let’s talk about messaging and how to create messages and content your reader will read, register, and remember!

-How many times have you read something and immediately forgotten what you just read?
-Or, heard an advertisement only to not remember the product it was supposed to be selling?
-How about this one: How many times have you walked into the grocery store and looked around for the little hand baskets yet not find them?
+How often have you read something and immediately forgotten what you just read?
+Or, heard an advertisement only not to remember the product it was supposed to be selling?
+How about this one: How often have you walked into the grocery store and looked around for the little hand baskets yet not found them?
 Yet, they were right there.

-The most crucial factor in the content creation process is understanding the target reader.
-In today’s information overloaded world, bypassing messaging is more important sometimes than hearing it.
+Understanding the target reader is the most crucial factor in the content creation process.
+In today’s information-overloaded world, bypassing messaging is sometimes more important than hearing it.
 There’s just too much information!
 I don’t need to know that Anthony Weiner cheated on his wife again!
-I don’t care that some movie star went out in sweat pants!
+I don’t care that some movie star went out in sweatpants!
 Yet, my phone constantly sends me information just like that.
 Emails… texts… Instagram posts… billboards… phone calls… newspapers… Facebook notifications… Tweets… OMG, please STOP!

 How can you ever expect to create content that will get past all that noise?
 The first step is to understand what your target audience wants to hear.
 Then give it to them.